akhilaanna/association-between-teenagebirthrate-householdincome-employmentrate/README.md

 ## Recommendations

+Since the data showed that teenage birth rate does not have a statistically significant association with employment rate, these recommendations will focus on household income, which did show a statistically significant association with employment rate.
+The positive association between household income and employment rate (as shown by the slope of the relationship, or the coefficient) suggests that higher income is associated with higher employment.
+This means that there needs to be systemic change

 For the simple linear regression model, it was interesting to see the negative correlation between teenage birth rate and employment.
 Intuitively, this makes sense; if women are having children as teens, it is very hard to keep up with school and career, especially in under-resourced communities.
 From a public health perspective, Baltimore City can take preventative measures and develop programs to support teenage mothers, perhaps by providing them with a way to get their education and a job while they balance the work that comes with taking care of their baby.
 They can even develop programs that don't specifically aim to achieve graduation/employment, but rather have a mission to emotionally support teenage mothers so that they feel less stressed when it comes to school and work.
 Teenage birth rates themselves can be decreased by improving sex education, increasing access to contraceptives, among much more.

 Ultimately, these models are only predictions, and the equations generated from them can only explain so much about the relationships between the variables.
 The R-squared value for the simple linear regression was very small (7%) so that equation does not lead to much confidence in the predictions.
 The R-squared value for the multiple linear regression was about 50%, which is significantly higher, but still is not 100% accurate in predicting employment rate values.

 ## Further Research

 For further research, I am interested in assessing other factors that affect employment rate, such as social policies regarding housing, education, and discrimination.
+It is such a broad variable with many aspects affecting it, so there is much to research from here on.